va9iff/vlit/README.md

 	observe the state and define your tag. so you must `.done` after defining a class.
 	(currently no way to pass other arguments to `customElements.define()`)

+- should I deconstruct what properties of state the element observes?
+	no. if the parent element has `s` then all its inherited classes will update when `state.s` is set. but for the default properties yes you should. the best way is to make another function and use .

 also `VLitElement` is exported as `V` and `html` is exported as `v` if you're a lazy typer or don't want a 4 letter prefix when using in template literals